Exploring art and visual culture

 This was the period in which a modern art world began to appear, with its own institutions and associated ideas about art and artists.
 You'll explore the ways in which art and visual culture were shaped by the ruling elites of different European countries, as well as considering the impact of socio-economic change and the significance for artists of global connections.

 Book Three - 1850 to present

 You'll consider the development of modern art in Europe and North America and the impact made by an increasingly globalised art world on art practice.
 Some artists in this period responded to the commercialisation of society by trying to demarcate art from visual culture, while others immersed themselves in popular imagery.
 In order to explore these approaches you will look at examples of photography, design and installation art alongside painting and sculpture.

 The first part covers the period from the middle of the nineteenth century to the end of the 1930s.
 It looks at the relationship between social and industrial modernisation and art making in western Europe and other parts of the globe.
-You will focus on the work of Manet and the Impressionists; the visual culture of Victorian Britain, including William Morris and the Pre-Raphaelites; and the emergence of Cubism.
+You'll focus on the work of Manet and the Impressionists; the visual culture of Victorian Britain, including William Morris and the Pre-Raphaelites; and the emergence of Cubism.

-The second part considers the period from the 1940s up to the present day, including the consolidation and dominance of modernism in the New York art world and the subsequent opening up of a globalised art market.
+The second part considers the period from the 1940s to the present day, including the consolidation and dominance of modernism in the New York art world and the subsequent opening up of a globalised art market.
 It includes material on: Abstract Expressionism and Conceptual art; installations and site specific art; and artistic responses to the recent economic and political conditions of globalisation.

 You will learn